green-leaves/byp/QWEN.md

 - CLI interface with intuitive commands
 - Support for custom package names and versions
 - Path specification for source files (local or remote)
+- Progress reporting for uploads and downloads
+- File integrity verification for published and downloaded files
+- Support for multiple URL patterns (GitHub, GitLab, npm, PyPI)

 ## Technical Specifications